Plugin Settings Page

 Display the Category name and description

-There are two new arguments that are available in the shortcode:
+There are two arguments that are available to allow the display of the category title and / or the category description:

 - showCatName – set to ‘true’ to show the category name under the featured image